FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-22-custom-jar.md

 {: .warning }

-> **NEVER** download shady or untrusted server software, or software from unofficial websites.
+> **NEVER** download server software or other software, such as plugins or mods, from unofficial websites.
 Malicious developers can use them to easily gain backdoor access to your server and wreak havoc.

 -   [Paper, Folia, Velocity, Waterfall](https://papermc.io/downloads)
 -   [Purpur](https://purpurmc.org/downloads)